Hop on the Arctic Circle Express Train

 Wake up in Art Nouveau City Ålesund

-Start your day with the most amazing view as you wake up on board the iconic Hurtigruten.
-Enjoy breakfast before you meander your boat down the iconic and famous Geirangerfjorden.
+Start your day with the most amazing view as you wake up on board your coastal voyage ship.
+Enjoy breakfast before you meander your boat down one of the famous fjords; Geirangerfjorden or Hjørundfjorden.
 These really are front-row seats to epic nature!

 The evening will see you docking back in Ålesund - also known as the Venice of the North, just in time for dinner.
 The city, which is perched across 7 islands, was built in art-nouveau style at the turn of the 20th century giving Ålesund a truly unique and distinct appearance.
 Your home for the next two nights is a boutique hotel that sits on the edge of one of these waterways and boasts a rather magnificent fireplace.